curtwarfield/duplicacy-cli-wrapper/README.md

 If you run the `init` commmand again to create a new repository, you will get an error message that the directory has already been initialized.

-You normally need to change to the directory you want to back up before running the `init` command because **duplicacy** will not modify the existing `.duplicacy/preferences` file.
+That's because you first need to change to the other directory you want to back up before running the `init` command because **duplicacy** will not modify the existing `.duplicacy/preferences` file.
 ## Set Up

 Running the container is easy.
 Fire up the container as usual.
 You can set which port it runs on.